Updated

 ChatGPT needs no introduction.
 With over 800 million weekly users, it’s the most widely used AI assistant on the planet.
-But with six pricing tiers, a rapidly evolving model lineup, and serious competitors catching up, the real question isn’t “is ChatGPT good?” — it’s “which plan is worth your money, and is it still the best choice?”
+But with seven pricing tiers, a rapidly evolving model lineup, and serious competitors catching up, the real question isn’t “is ChatGPT good?” — it’s “which plan is worth your money, and is it still the best choice?”

 What Is ChatGPT?